halsayed/se-workshop/docs/index.md

 ---
-title: Welcome to the Nutanix Enterprise AI Workshop
+title: Welcome to the SE NAI Workshop
 hide:
   - navigation
 ---

-# Welcome to the Nutanix Enterprise AI Workshop
+# Welcome to the SE NAI Workshop

 This two-day, hands-on workshop is designed to equip you with the knowledge and skills to understand, deploy, and manage Nutanix Enterprise AI.
 You will gain a deep understanding of the NAI architecture, its core components, and how to leverage it to build and deploy generative AI applications.